JEN-1: Text-Guided Universal Music Generation with Omnidirectional Diffusion Models: Conclusion

-\textbf{Datasets.} We use total 5k hours of high-quality private music data to train JEN-1.
+\textbf{Datasets.} We use total 15k samples of high-quality licensed music from Pond5 to train JEN-1.
 All music data consist of full-length music sampled at 48kHz with metadata composed of a rich textual description and additional tags information, \textit{e.g.}, genre, instrument, mood/theme tags, \textit{etc}.
-The proposed method is evaluated using the MusicCaps~\citep{agostinelli2023musiclm} benchmark, which consists of 5.5K expert-prepared music samples, each lasting ten seconds, and a genre-balanced subset containing 1K samples.
+The proposed method is evaluated using the MusicCaps~\cite{agostinelli2023musiclm} benchmark, which consists of 5.5K expert-prepared music samples, each lasting ten seconds, and a genre-balanced subset containing 1K samples.
 To maintain fair comparison, objective metrics are reported on the unbalanced set, while qualitative evaluations and ablation studies are conducted on examples randomly sampled from the genre-balanced set.

-\textbf{Evaluation Metrics.} For the quantitative assessments, we assess the proposed method using both objective and subjective metrics.
-The objective evaluation includes three metrics: Fréchet Audio Distance (FAD)~\citep{kilgour2019frechet}, Kullback-Leibler Divergence (KL)~\citep{van2014renyi}, and CLAP score (CLAP)~\citep{elizalde2023clap}.
-FAD indicates the plausibility of the generated audio.
-A lower FAD score implies higher plausibility.
-To measure the similarity between the original and generated music, KL-divergence is computed over label probabilities using a state-of-the-art audio classifier trained on AudioSet~\citep{gemmeke2017audio}.
-A low KL score suggests that the generated music shares similar concepts with the reference music.
-Additionally, we employ the CLAP score to quantify audio-text alignment between the track description and the generated audio, utilizing the official pre-trained CLAP model.
-For the qualitative assessments, we follow the same experimental design~\citep{copet2023simple} to qualitatively evaluate the randomly generated music samples.
-Human raters were involved in assessing two key aspects of the generated music: text-to-music quality (T2M-QLT) and alignment to the text input (T2M-ALI).
-Human raters were asked to provide perceptual quality ratings for the generated music samples on a scale of 1 to 100 in the text-to-music quality test.
-Besides, in the text-to-music alignment test, raters were required to evaluate the alignment between the audio and text, also on a scale of 1 to 100.
+\textbf{Evaluation Metrics.} In our quantitative evaluation, we employ both objective and subjective metrics following~\cite{copet2023simple}.
+Objective evaluation encompasses three metrics: Fréchet Audio Distance (FAD)\cite{kilgour2019frechet}, Kullback-Leibler Divergence (KL)\cite{van2014renyi}, and CLAP score (CLAP)\cite{elizalde2023clap}.
+FAD gauges audio plausibility, with a lower score indicating higher plausibility.
+KL-divergence measures the similarity between generated and reference music in terms of label probabilities, utilizing a state-of-the-art audio classifier trained on AudioSet\cite{gemmeke2017audio}.
+A lower KL score suggests greater conceptual similarity.
+Additionally, the CLAP score quantifies audio-text alignment, using the official pre-trained CLAP model.
+For qualitative assessments, we follow the experimental design outlined in Copet et al.~\cite{copet2023simple}.
+Two aspects of the generated music are evaluated qualitatively: text-to-music quality (T2M-QLT) and alignment to the text input (T2M-ALI).
+Human raters assigned perceptual quality ratings on a scale of 1 to 100 in the text-to-music quality test.
+In the text-to-music alignment test, raters assessed the alignment between audio and text using the same rating scale.